 New York State imposes a four percent sales tax on certain purchases.
-Counties and cities may impose up to a combined total of an additional three percent sales tax.
-The state legislature can authorize counties to exceed the additional three percent limit.
+Counties and cities may impose up to a combined total of an additional three percent sales tax.31 Some counties can add up to an additional 4 7/8% on top of the state's 4%.86

-In Onondaga County the sales tax is 4 percent.
+In Onondaga County, the sales tax is 4 percent.
 Revenue from this tax is distributed to the county, city, towns, villages and school districts via a sharing agreement.
-In 2010. approximately \$293 million was collected from the sales tax in Onondaga County.
-The county legislature determines the sales tax sharing agreement.
-In 2010 a 10-year agreement was made.
+The county legislature determines the sales tax sharing agreement In 2010 a 10- year agreement was made, and in 2019, this agreement was renewed until 2030.
 Prior to this agreement, Onondaga County used about 72 percent of sales tax revenues it collected and distributed the remainder.
-The 2010 agreement reduces the county's share to roughly 50 percent.
+The agreement reduces the county's share to roughly 50 percent.